Perito Moreno had always been on my bucket list.

 Perito Moreno Minitrekking summary

-- Location: 90 minutes drive from El Calafate
+- Location: 90-minute drive from El Calafate

-- Duration: 8 hours
+- Duration: 9 hours (8am-5pm)

 - Best tour: Full-day Perito Moreno trekking and cruise